KevinKra/Notes/certifications/aws/solutions_architect/anotha_one.md

 - Although ECS provides **Service Auto Scaling, Service Load Balancing, and Monitoring with CloudWatch, these features are not automatically enabled by default unlike with Elastic Beanstalk.**

+### Task Placement Strategy

+> **Task placement strategy** is an algorithm for selecting instances for task placement or tasks for termination.

+- Amazon ECS supports the following task placement strategies:
+  - **binpack**: place tasks based on the _least_ available amount of CPU or memory.
+This minimizes the number of instances in use.
+  - **random**: place tasks randomly.
+  - **spread**: place tasks evenly based on the specified value. _Accepted values are attribute key-value pairs, instanceId, or host._

 ### ECS Auto Scaling

 - The following metrics are available for **ECS Service**: